braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/customization/action_buttons.md

 To register Braze's default push categories, follow the integration instructions below:

-## Step 1: Adding Braze Default Push Categories
+## Step 1: adding braze default push categories

 Use the following code to register for Braze's default push categories when you [register for push][36]: